quicwg/base-drafts/draft-ietf-quic-recovery.md

 threshold or in addition to it.

-When a larger packet is acknowledged, if it was sent more than the threshold after any in flight packets, those packets are immediately declared lost.
+When a larger packet is acknowledged, if it was sent more than the threshold after any in-flight packets, those packets are immediately declared lost.
-Otherwise, a timer is set for the the reordering threshold minus the time difference between the earliest in flight packet and the largest newly acknowledged packet.
+Otherwise, a timer is set for the the reordering threshold minus the time difference between the earliest in-flight packet and the largest newly acknowledged packet.
 Note that in some cases the timer could become longer when packets are acknowleged out of order.
 The RECOMMENDED time threshold, expressed as a fraction of the round-trip time (kTimeReorderingFraction), is 1/8.